StiltFox/Dial-UP/README.md

 `find_package(Dial-Up REQUIRED)` \
 Then to link your to your project use the following line: \
 `target_link_libraries(MyProject StiltFox::DialUp::PortAuthority)` \
-Please notice that each module that you want to link must be linked seperatly as shown above.
+Please notice that each module that you want to link must be linked separate as shown above.
 There is no way to just include all modules.
 This allows you to include only what you need in your build.